 - Partially hydrogenated oils,

 - Interesterified hydrogenated oils, and

-- High fructose corn syrup.
+- High-fructose corn syrup.

-While we can fortify foods with a smattering of vitamins and minerals to add to the front of the box, foods that are nutritious across the spectrum are low in additives like these.
+Additives are typically not ideal and seldomly found in nutrient-dense whole foods.
+While we can fortify foods with a smattering of vitamins and minerals to add to the front of the box, foods that are nutritious across the spectrum are low in these additives.

-Again, these subjective parameters are unlikely to provide significant additional value in a ranking system.
+These subjective parameters are unlikely to provide significant additional value in a ranking system.